-- 1. A Member of the Company should insert the total number of shares held.
-If the Member has shares entered against his/her/its name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act, Cap.
-289), he/she/it should insert that number of shares.
-If the Member has shares registered in his/her/its name in the Register of Members (maintained by or on behalf of the Company), he/she/it should insert that number of shares.
-If the Member has shares registered in his/her/its name in the Register of Members, he/she/it should insert the Depository Register and shares registered in his/her/its name in the Register of Members, he/she/it should insert the aggregate number of shares entered against his/her/its name in the Register of shares entered against his/her/its name in the Register of Shares entered against his/her/its name in the Register of Members.
-If no number is inserted, this form of proxy will be deemed to relate to all the shares held by the Member of the Company. - 2.
-To minimise physical interactions and COVID-19 transmission risks, a Member will not be able to attend the AGM in person.
-A Member (whether individual or corporate) must appoint only the Chairman of the Meeting as his/her/its proxy to vote on his/her/its behalf at the AGM if such Member wishes to exercise his/her/its voting rights at the Meeting.
-This proxy form may be accessed at the Company's corporate website at the URL https://www.imperium-crown.com/news, and will also be made available on the SGX's website at the URL https://www.sgx.com/securities/company-announcements.
+- 1. Each of the resolutions to be put to the vote of the Members at the AGM (and at any adjournment thereof) will be voted on by way of a poll. - 2.
+A Member of the Company should insert the total number of shares held.
+If the Member has shares entered against his / her / its name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001), he / she / it should insert that number of shares.
+If the Member has shares registered in his / her / its name in the Register of Members (maintained by or on behalf of the Company), he / she / it should insert that number of shares.
+If the Member has shares entered against his / her / its name in the Depository Register and shares registered in his / her / its name in the Register of Members, he / she / it should insert the aggregate number of shares entered against his / her / its name in the Depository Register and registered in his / her / its name in the Register of Members.
+If no number is inserted, this form of proxy will be deemed to relate to all the shares held by the Member of the Company. - 3. (a) A Member who is not a relevant intermediary is entitled to appoint not more than two (2) proxies.
+Where such member's instrument appointing a proxy(ies) appoints more than one (1) proxy, the proportion of the shareholding concerned to be represented by each proxy shall be specified in the instrument. - (b) A Member who is a relevant intermediary is entitled to appoint more than two (2) proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such Member.
+Where such Member's instrument appointing a proxy(ies) appoints more than two (2) proxies, the number and class of shares in relation to which each proxy has been appointed shall be specified in the instrument.